 Who We Are

-The Castro Valley Orchestra (CVO) is a class of the Castro Valley Adult and Career Education school, and we operate as a regional community orchestra.
+The Castro Valley Orchestra (CVO) is a class of the Castro Valley Adult and Career Education school, part of the Castro Valley Unified School District.
+We operate as a regional community orchestra.
 Directed by Josh Cohen, we have been in existence continually for over 15 years (our inaugural concert was on December 12, 2002) and play 3 to 4 concerts per year.

 A Brief History of the Castro Valley Orchestra